Table of Content

 This meant that his vertical jump training program got some traction as well, and now many people are asking if it can teach them the secrets that give Jordan Kilganon his incredible 50-inch vertical leap.

-So instead of relying on speculation online, I decided to go through the program in detail and provide you with the complete picture of whether Bounce Kit can compete with some of the more established vertical jump programs such as Vert Shock or The Jump Manual.
+So instead of relying on speculation online, I decided to go through the program in detail and provide you with a complete picture of whether Bounce Kit can compete with some of the more established vertical jump programs like Vert Shock, Jump Manual, etc..

 After logging into the online member’s area, you are immediately greeted by a short video where Jordan Kilganon thanks you for becoming part of the program and stresses the importance of going through it as a whole.